radius-project/design-notes/tools/2024-06-gitops-feature-spec.md

 ### Feature 1: GitOps tooling can detect and understand Radius definition files
 <!-- One or two sentence summary -->
-GitOps tools (beginning with Flux and ArgoCD) must be able to detect the file change in the git repo described above and must be able to read the `env.bicep` file as required to deploy the Radius app correctly.
+GitOps tools (beginning with Flux and ArgoCD) must be able to detect the file change in the git repo described above and must be able to read the `env.bicep` (or any `.bicep`) file as required to deploy the Radius app correctly.

 ### Feature 2: GitOps tooling can execute Radius commands
 <!-- One or two sentence summary -->